“Dear little girl with the smart mouth,

-I know you probably think that I am about to come down on you — that this is the moment when you are going to be chastised for that mouth which likes to run, and often gets away from you.
+I know you probably think I am about to come down on you — this is the moment when you are going to be chastised for that mouth which likes to run, and often gets away from you.
 Well, you are about to be surprised little lady.
 My tirade I am about to have right here, well, it is not one in which you will be put in your place and reminded to be respectful.
-Why you ask?
-Because for the most part you are respectful, you are just opinionated, and that should be admired and encouraged.
+Why, you ask?
+Because for the most part you are respectful, you are just opinionated, and this should be admired and encouraged.

 It is very important for children, especially young girls, to understand and believe in the power of their voice.
-For them to know and confidently believe that what they have to say is important, should be heard, and valued.
+For them to know and confidently believe what they have to say is important and should be heard and valued.
 As parents, we often muzzle our children and suppress their opinions.
 Whether done voluntarily or involuntarily, this is a mistake.

 What I want to tell you about your voice and your opinions is this: